- New panel attorney — get started!

 CCAP’s web site and the web sites of the other appellate projects are rich resources of information for panel attorneys and should be consulted often.
 Posted on these web sites, for example, are new notices and instructions from the Courts of Appeal and from the appellate projects, along with other hot topics and helpful hints.
 The web sites are, thus, one of the best ways to make sure you have up-to-date information.
 However, because there are distinct procedural differences between the various Courts of Appeal (including between the Third and the Fifth), do not assume that the advisements, procedures, or tactics suggested for one court are necessarily statewide; always consult the assigned-buddy attorney with the project for the court in question.
 The addresses of the various appellate project web sites are posted on our Links page.

-If you do not periodically receive Panel Announcement Enews via your email, please contact CCAP resources.
+If you do not periodically receive Panel Announcement eNews via your email, please email CCAP resources.
+(You can also check our homepage for the latest announcements.)
 The most common reasons for not receiving panel announcements are either an out-of-date email address, or a high setting on a spam-email filter, which blocks the ability to receive the CCAP panel-group emails.
 Adjusting a setting in your email program may help it to recognize panel email that otherwise looks like spam to sensitive filters.

 When changing the e-Filing email address used, counsel must advise the court of the change.
 (Cal.
 Rules of Court, rule 8.76(a)(5).)
 In addition, advise CCAP of the update so new appointments will be sent to the court with a current email address for TrueFiling.
-Use Page 2 of the Change of Address form for this.
-Since there are three emails listed on the form, we appreciate your review to verify that all three email choices are still current.
+Refer to our Changing Contact Information page for forms.

 CCAP notifies qualifying indigent parties of the right to counsel, classifies attorneys and cases, selects and recommends to the courts the appointment of the attorney in each case, and provides training and resource materials to the panel attorneys.
 Our program is modeled on similar ones in other appellate districts.
 CCAP was established in 1987 and is located in Sacramento, California.